ywang04/flask-blog/README.md

 ```
 The second way is to run command at the background.

-Finally, you can access your website using realm name.
+Finally, you can access your website using real name.